AI & Agents

 Give Your AI Agents Persistent Storage

 Stop wasting time on manual environment setup.
-Get 50GB of free storage and start provisioning isolated Fastio workspaces directly from your CI/CD pipeline.
+Get generous storage and start provisioning isolated Fastio workspaces directly from your CI/CD pipeline.
 Built for automating fast workspace provisioning with github actions workflows.

 Troubleshooting and Best Practices